MikitaKarabeinikau/wolern/README.md

 **Wolern** is a modern web application for vocabulary learning and language progress tracking.

 TODO:
-NOW : Make word component
+ NOW :
-  delete word
-  delete definition/example/translation/etc
-  add definition/etc
-  update definition/etc
+  1. Refactoring app_routes
+  2. Refactor database

 1. Change word adding logic.
 If word have to many warnings it shouldnt be add to vocabulary.